Authority of the Freeport Area of Bataan: 2010–present: Freeport Area of Bataan

 Deogracias G.P.
-Custodio became the first AFAB chairman and administrator on July 2010 after being appointed by President Gloria Macapagal Arroyo on March 4, 2010 during the then-imminent transition from PEZA to AFAB and BEPZ/BEZ to FAB.
+Custodio became the first AFAB chairman and administrator in July 2010 after being appointed by President Gloria Macapagal Arroyo on March 4, 2010, during the then-imminent transition from PEZA to AFAB and BEPZ/BEZ to FAB.

-On late August 2010, to reflect the full turnover of the zone's operations and management from PEZA to AFAB and the subsequent abolishment of BEPZ/BEZ two months earlier on June 29 and 30, 2010, AFAB removed the PEZA and BEZ name and logo on the zone's administration building and a welcome sign along Roman Superhighway which made the red part of the BEPZ/BEZ/PEZA logo became all blue as one of the projects of AFAB made during its first few months of full operation and management over the zone and then the said logo was next to be removed by placing a cement on a part of the building where the logo is in 2012.
+To reflect the turnover of the zone's operations and management from PEZA to AFAB and the subsequent abolishment of BEPZ/BEZ two months earlier on June 29 and 30, 2010, AFAB removed the PEZA and BEZ name and logo on the zone's administration building and a welcome sign along Roman Superhighway which made the red part of the BEPZ/BEZ/PEZA logo became all blue at the fourth week of August 2010 as one of the projects of AFAB made during its first few months of operation and management over the zone and then the said logo was next to be removed by placing a cement on a part of the building where the logo is in 2012.

-Despite the full turnover of the zone from PEZA to AFAB, there are still traces and references of BEPZ/BEZ and PEZA still left that were not yet removed, such as on some signages found on Mariveles Zigzag Road and on a newer welcome sign located after the zone's another sign with a guard house along the said highway.
-The BEZ sticker is still effective until FAB started to issue its own sticker in 2011 which succeeded the former.
+Despite the turnover of the zone from PEZA to AFAB, there are still traces and references of BEPZ/BEZ and PEZA still left that were not yet removed, such as on some signages found on Mariveles Zigzag Road and on a newer welcome sign located after the zone's another sign with a guard house along the said highway.
+The BEZ sticker is still effective until FAB started to issue its own sticker in March 2011 which succeeded the former.
 FAB initially had 39 enterprises and 12,777 workers by the time of conversion of the zone from BEZ to FAB and turnover of the zone's operations and management from PEZA to AFAB which inherited from its predecessor BEZ.

-FAB issues its sticker to enter the zone's premises since 2011 which succeeded the BEZ sticker that were produced until 2010 while PEZA had still remaining programs and plans on the zone and has been in use until 2011 or the first few months of AFAB's operations and management over the zone.

 In October 2010, FAB launched its website as part of the first anniversary of signing of RA 9728.

 From November 8 to December 23, 2010, FAB held its first FAB Fair named "FAB Fair '10: FAB on the Rise!".
 FAB Fair succeeded BEZ Trade Fair as a result of the turnover of the zone's operations and management from PEZA to AFAB.